gdfortheweb-spring2016/gdfortheweb-spring2016/Submitting.md

 # Submitting work

-Put all of your work in your repo: gdfortheweb-spring2016-YOURFIRSTNAME
+Put all of your work in your personal repository:
+`gdfortheweb-spring2016-YOURFIRSTNAME`.

 Follow this outline and naming convention for your files/folders: